-Insurance Comparative Guide - Reinsurance - Indonesia
+Insurance Comparative Guide

 3.4 How can third parties make a claim?

-Under the Insurance Law and its implementing regulations, insurance products may cover legal liabilities against third parties for any event suffered by the insured or policyholders.
+Under Law 40/2014 regarding Insurance (as amended by Law 4/2023 regarding Financial Sector Development and Strengthening), and its implementing regulations, insurance products may cover legal liabilities against third parties for any event suffered by the insured or policyholders.
 That said, third parties can make a claim under an insurance policy provided that the policy specifically states their right to receive the insurance benefit or names such third parties as beneficiaries under the policy (eg, the right of the insured party's spouse to claim the insurance benefit on the insured's death).
 The insurance policy can also include a banker's clause under which the bank of the insured is entitled to receive the insurance benefit on the occurrence of an insured event.

 4 Form and structure of insurers